The Tour Trains

 Tour train drivers have also presented as fact a version of the unproven story that a World War II pilot flew a fighter plane between the spires of the Cathedral of Saint Helena.

-There were apparently even worse tales in the past -- public hangings on the courthouse lawn, underground labyrinths of Chinese tunnels with opium dens.
+There were apparently even wilder tales in the past -- public hangings on the courthouse lawn, underground labyrinths of Chinese tunnels with opium dens.

 |